 As well as a huge network of lift-serviced mountain bike trails that are renowned as world-class, the area is also a mecca for road cyclists with several mountain passes (cols) that are regularly included in The Tour de France itinerary.

 Les Gets regularly hosts events on the UCI Mountain Biking World Cup tour, including round 3 during September 2020.
-In town, there’s a number of hotels ranging from 4* to 2* as well as numerous chalets and apartments.
+In town, there are a number of hotels ranging from 4* to 2* as well as numerous chalets and apartments.
 There’s a total of 40 restaurants, on and off the mountain.
-Operating lifts include: Chavannes Express chairlift (09h00-17h30) and Nauchets Express chairlift (09h00-17h30).
+Operating lifts include the Chavannes Express chairlift (09h00-17h30) and Nauchets Express chairlift (09h00-17h30).
 There’s a total of 12 open trails available.
-The Mont-Chery Gondola and area will open during the main summer season.
+The Mont-Chery Gondola area will open during the main summer season.
 Lift passes are available here.
 Read more about cycling in Les Gets here.

 Keywest, Florida, USA